SwedbankPay/developer.swedbankpay.com/payments/credit-card/other-features.md

                       under construction and should not be used to integrate against Swedbank Pay's APIs yet." %}

+{% include jumbotron.html body="Welcome to Other Features - a subsection of
+Credit Card.
+This section has extented code examples and features that were not covered by the other subsections." %}

 ## Create Payment

 Within the card payments part of the eCommerce API, you can create four kinds